 Well, what can I say?
 2017 has been an absolute blast and I never thought that writing on my website and posting on social media would bring me the best foodie filled memories I could have wished for.
 I hope you’ve enjoyed reading over the last year and here are some my best bits from 2017!

 About 2 years ago I saw a video on YouTube of THE most EPICALLY filled Nutella doughnut I’d ever seen and I swore one day I’d travel all the way to Australia to try it.
 I even messaged the company who sold them to ask if they were ever going to bring them to London!
 (A bit sad I know, but if you follow my blog you will know I’m a huge Nutella fiend.
-Especially if you’ve seen this or this.)
-It was in 2017 that I learnt my Nutella dreams had come true and Doughnut Time were opening just around the corner for my central London office and I finally got to try their ‘Love at first bite’ doughnut.
+Especially if you’ve seen this) It was in 2017 that I learnt my Nutella dreams had come true and Doughnut Time were opening just around the corner for my work and I finally got to try their ‘Love at first bite’ doughnut.
 Never have I seen a doughnut filled so much as this one and it was just as epic as I’d hoped.
 Thanks, Doughnut Time!

 3. I met people from all over the world.